Cost of Relocating to United States from Nigeria: ₦6,729,475–₦31,359,354

 Expert Tip

 Critical update: Nigeria has been ineligible for the DV lottery in recent years because more than 50,000 Nigerians immigrated to the US in the preceding five years, exceeding the program's threshold.
-Check the annual DV instructions each September to see if Nigeria regains eligibility โ it changes year to year based on immigration volumes.
+Check the annual DV instructions each September to see if Nigeria regains eligibility — it changes year to year based on immigration volumes.
 If Nigeria becomes eligible again, the odds are roughly 0.25% (about 130,000 selected from 20+ million entries for DV-2026).
 Starting with DV-2027, there is a new $1 registration fee.
-If selected, the immigrant visa fee is $325, the DV lottery surcharge is $235, and you need a medical exam (~$200โ$500).
-The DV gives you a permanent green card immediately โ no employer sponsor needed.
+If selected, the DV application fee is $330, the USCIS immigrant fee is $235, and you need a medical exam (~$200–$500).
+The DV gives you a permanent green card immediately — no employer sponsor needed.
 The cheapest path to the US if you qualify, but treat it as a bonus, not a plan.

 Student Route to United States